PupilTong/CS611/TerminalUIEngine/readme.md

 case sensitivity: NO

-Must has a value: YES.
+Must have a value: YES.

-if set a illegal color value, view render will use the default color.
+if set an illegal color value, view render will use the default color.

 #### max

-`max=10` set the maxium length of charactor for block's one line output(in this case, 10 characters).
-The render will only count the final output for a element token, this means settings(color setting,max setting, min setting) will not be counted in the length.
+`max=10` set the maximum length of characters for the block's one line output(in this case, 10 characters).
+The render will only count the final output for an element token, this means settings(color setting, max setting, min setting) will not be counted in the length.

-**Except you only use the `max`**, in this case the max length will equals length of this element token.
+**Except you only use the `max`**, in this case, the max length will equal to the length of this element token.

-Render will cut from beginning if length exceeded.
+Render will cut from the beginning if the length is exceeded.

 case sensitivity: Must a number

-Must has a value: NO
+Must have a value: NO

 #### min

-`min=10` set the minimum length of charactor for block's one line output(in this case, 10 characters).
-The render will only count the final output for a element token, this means settings(color setting,max setting, min setting) will not be counted in the length.
+`min=10` set the minimum length of characters for the block's one line output(in this case, 10 characters).
+The render will only count the final output for an element token, this means settings(color setting, max setting, min setting) will not be counted in the length.

-**Except you only use the `min`**, in this case the min length will equals length of this element token.
+**Except you only use the `min`**, in this case, the min length will equal to the length of this element token.

 Render will add blank to the end.

 case sensitivity: Must a number

-Must has a value: NO
+Must have a value: NO

 ### Multiline Block
 ```